hanif-ali/yap/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Major things that I need help with are:
+- Improving the authorization (it is very hacky right now)
+- Reliability of model responses (Prompts)
+- Rate limiting

 ### Development